 - Oxygen Availability Monitors (for example an oxygen meter)

-- Combustibility Monitors (for example a Combustible Gas Indicators (CGI))
+- Combustibility Monitors (for example Combustible Gas Indicators (CGI))

-- Toxic Atmosphere Monitors (for example a Colorimetric Indicator Tubes or aerosol monitors)
+- Toxic Atmosphere Monitors (for example Colorimetric Indicator Tubes or aerosol monitors)

 In fact, the EPA is dedicated to air quality research, the improvement and development of methods and techniques used for monitoring air quality, as well as research and improve the devices and other tools to measure and monitor air quality and evaluate air emissions.
 For more information refer to the EPA’s Air Research webpage.

 Occupational Exposure Limits

 There are different Occupational Exposure Limits (OEL) for different types of airborne toxins by different regulatory bodies.
 Some of the more common air pollutants are nitrogen oxide, sulfur dioxide, and carbon monoxide.
 Workers employed by the general industry, mining, construction, and hazardous waste operations are exposed to more harmful airborne toxic substances such as hydrogen sulfide, formaldehyde, acrolein, benzene, naphthalene, arsenic, and other such hazardous airborne toxins while at work.